-We have been talking since the beginning of this popular movement about the huge individual benefits that the practice of this easy physical exercise would have for the health and wellbeing of people of all ages, consequently leading to a decrease in the medical attention expenses of society.
+We have been talking since the beginning of this popular movement about the huge individual benefits that the practice of this easy physical exercise would have for the health and wellbeing of people of all ages, consequently leading to a decrease in the medical attention expenses of the society.
 Moreover, with the numbers of people running today, marathons have become one of the key tourist attractions for cities that welcome thousands of runners, resulting in the best promotions of local historical, architectural, artistic and environmental assets, on top of the logical economic impact within city services.

 As a result, marathon organisations already consider that – along with the aforementioned positive business impact – they must seek quality in the services they provide, so not only on the sporting side but also in terms of all surrounding social and tourist services.